 Unlike the US where you can apply to as many universities as you like, the UK’s University and Colleges Admissions Service (UCAS) application requires students to limit their applications to five university/course choices.

-In this special booklet, Crimson UK Senior Strategist and Oxford graduate, Abbigail Colwyn, walks you through the five key areas you should consider before deciding upon your UCAS choices.
+In this special booklet, Crimson UK Senior Strategist and Oxford graduate, Abbigail Colwyn, will cover five key areas for UCAS school selection:

 Read Abbi's tips on how to identify your match, target and reach university alternatives